yodebu/jekyll-now/_posts/2015-5-13-DezyreTime.md

 published: true
 ---

-So, here i was at bangalore, working for my Org - Dezyre !
-I had found two great buddies here, Pratyush and Tanveer! we ogle the girls (though rare) and have fun.
+So, here i was at Bangalore, working for my Organisation - Dezyre !
+I had found two great buddies here, Pratyush and Tanveer!<br>
+We ogle the girls (though rare) and have fun. <br>
 My mom is being supportive to me after this breakup thing, never expected she was so good :) <br>
-LOVE YOU MOM <3 <br>
+**LOVE YOU MOM :<3:**<br>
 will write again in sometime, till then signing off!!

 ##